rpiotrow/project-time-tracker/write-side/README.md

 be undeleted.
 All the tasks that are registered for deleted project are also marked as deleted (with the same deletion time as the deleted project).

+Project can be deleted only once, and it cannot be undeleted.
+Subsequent invocation of delete will return client error.

 ### Register a new task in project

 Every user can register a task for a project.
 Task specify amount of time spend on the project.
 User can register